 If you have already suffered a fire and you don’t have access to your insurance policy – call your insurance agent immediately and he or she will be able to provide one to you.

-When you have your policy, be sure to read it very carefully and take note of what it covers and does not cover in the event of a house fire.
+When you have your policy, be sure to read it very carefully and note what it covers and does not cover in the event of a house fire.

 Rule #2 – Act fast

-Keep in mind, many policies have claim limits.
-For instance, a renter’s policy may have a 48 to 72 hour claim reporting window after a fire and if you miss it you won’t be eligible to file.
+Keep in mind, that many policies have claim limits.
+For instance, a renter’s policy may have a 48 to 72-hour claim reporting window after a fire, and if you miss it you won’t be eligible to file.

-For this reason it is essential that you know your policy’s time limit and that you file your claim as soon as possible after a fire.
+For this reason, it is essential that you know your policy’s time limit and that you file your claim as soon as possible after a fire, as this can directly impact your financial recovery and options, including the ability to repair or sell a fire-damaged house.

 If you or a family member were injured in the fire any delay in documenting the condition with the insurance company could also delay the benefits.